ContainerSolutions/mesos-starter/README.md

 ---
 This rule will make sure that only a certain number of instances are running in the Mesos cluster.
 It is currently not possible to change the scale factor at runtime, but it's very high on the backlog.
 Furthermore it'll also be possible to insert your own scale factor bean.
 It is recommended to have this rule enabled in most cases.

+Role assigned
+---
+This rule only accept offers assigned to the Role defined in `mesos.role`.

 Use cases
 ---